-Cand.Mag., History and English Literature and Language, University of Copenhagen (2008).
-His research has focused on cultural history and visual culture.
-Anders teaches Meaning of Style which is an introduction to semiotic analysis using fashion as a case study, as well as Visual Culture of Cities in the summer.
-Anders has over the years worked on various projects for DIS relating to cultural competencies and cultural engagement.
-He has furthermore worked on staff training within the Housing & Student Affairs department.
+Cand.Mag.
+(History and English Literature and Language, University of Copenhagen, 2008).
+Research focused on cultural history and visual culture.
+Teaches Meaning of Style, which is an introduction to semiotic analysis using fashion as a case study, as well as Visual Culture of Cities in the summer.
+Worked on various projects for DIS relating to cultural competencies and cultural engagement and staff training within the Housing & Student Affairs department.
 With DIS since 2007.

 Furniture Designer.
 Cabinetmaker in 1998.
 Denmark's Design School 2003.
 Freelance designer.
 Furniture and interior designer with Leif Jørgensen Architects.
 Lighting Designer with FLOS.
 With DIS since 2017.

-M.S (Game Technology, IT University of Copenhagen, 2016).
-Game enthusiast and Game Development all-rounder with focus on Game Programming.
-Assistant teacher at the royal academy of fine arts in Copenhagen (2015 - 2016).
-Tutor and teaching assistant at the IT University of Copenhagen (2015) and Hochschule Fulda (2011 - 2013).
-Backend Java developer at mobile game company Flaregames in Karlsruhe (2013 - 2014).
+M.Sc.
+(Game Technology, IT University of Copenhagen, 2016).
+Game enthusiast and game development all-rounder with focus on Game Programming.
+Assistant teacher at the Royal Academy of Fine Arts in Copenhagen, 2015-2016.
+Tutor and teaching assistant at the IT University of Copenhagen, 2015, and Hochschule Fulda, 2011-2013.
+Backend Java developer at mobile game company, Flaregames, in Karlsruhe, 2013-2014.
 With DIS since 2016.